The cloud is there – but the money is gone?

 One system after the other is migrated to the cloud, and, apart from a few smaller frictions to be expected, everything goes as planned.
 But then comes a rude awakening with an unpleasant phone call by the CFO, who just noticed that the company's credit card has been completely maxed.

-What happened?
 At first, the answer is simple: the costs have gone through the roof.
 But on closer inspection, the difficult question of the "Why" remains unanswered.

 The many possibilities and freedoms that come with the cloud always carry the risk of unplanned and often unwanted costs.
 In contrast to operation in your own data center, in the cloud environment every decision, every change to the planned architecture and every additional resource entails new, additional costs.
 The time of "business-as-usual" costs is over.

 Well-thought-out cost management is thus extremely important for the transparent and comprehensible listing of expenses.
 But at the same time, you don't want to lose the advantages of the cloud in terms of speed.